MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/graph-to-table-operator.md

 ms.topic: reference
 ms.date: 07/19/2023
 ---
-# graph-to-table operator (Public Preview)
+# graph-to-table operator (Preview)

 The `graph-to-table` operator exports nodes or edges from a graph to tables.

 > [!WARNING]
-> The `graph-to-table` operator is currently offered in public preview mode.
+> The `graph-to-table` operator is currently offered in preview mode.
 > The syntax and semantics of the operator might change prior to public availability.

 ## Syntax